 If you are looking for more information about exposure to toxins or general healthy living check out Hand in Hand’s 2019 interview with Anna Reade, staff scientist at the Natural Resources Defense Council (NRDC).
 Additionally, The Environmental Working Group and the San Francisco Department of the Environment both have excellent information on their websites.

 Some makers of non-toxic cleaning products:

 - The Honest Company

-- The Environmental Working Group Green Cleaning Product List
+- Check out the Environmental Working Group’s Green Cleaning Product List!

 - Green Cleaning Tip Guide from the National Domestic Workers Alliance